stevebrown0804/jpn_lang_dbm_desktop_app_standalone/README.md

 You may need the following fonts (if you're running the WSL version of the app, anyhow) to show kanji:
 `sudo apt install -y fonts-noto-cjk fonts-noto-cjk-extra`

 Speaking of "the database," you can add your own dictionary entries to it.
 I forget which table, but if you can open a SQLite file then you can probably figure it out.
 (And you can probably decipher the column names!
-I don't try to make them tricky.)
+I don't think I made them particulary tricky...although I should probably check before I make claims like that.)

 ---